-Tour our beautiful grounds, Creamtion Garden, and coming soon – our Ossuary.
-While you are visiting our peaceful grounds, you are able to leave items to memoirlize your deceased loved ones.
+Tour our beautiful grounds, Cremation Garden, and coming soon – our Ossuary.
+While you are visiting our peaceful grounds, you are able to leave items to memorialize your deceased loved ones.
 We ask that you keep our Rules and Regulations in mind as you are doing so.

 Glen Rest Memorial Estates Rules & Regulations: